DS4PS/intro-data-science-TEMPLATE/README.md

 <br>

-### Setup Overview
+### Big Picture Overview

 In order to create your own course website you need to complete the following steps:

-1. Select the "use this template" option above to create a new project pre-populated with these course files.
+1. Select the "use this template" option above to create a new project pre-populated with these course files (see below for details).
 2. Under settings in your new project repo activate the GitHub pages option.
 3. Customize course parameters such as course info, instructor info, and assignment due dates by changing header fields on each page.